convergencelabs/convergence-client-javascript/README.md

 npm run test:cover
 ```

-### Examples
+### Test Pages and Scripts
-Several examples are available in the examples folder.
-An active server must be available to run the
+Several examples are available in the [test-pages](test-pages) folder.
+These allow you to open a browser window with the current compiled version of the client and test functionality.
+Similarly, the [src/scripts](src/scripts) directory contains several node scripts that leverage ts-node to execute the raw typescript codebase without compiling.

-examples.
-This allows for easy testing of certain functionality without needing to mess with `npm link`.
+In both cases, an active server must be available to run the examples or scripts.

-### Mock Convergence Server
+## License
-The src/test-e2e/mock-server directory contains a mock server infrastructure that allows end-to-end testing
+The Convergence JavaScript client is licensed under the [Lesser GNU Public License v3](LICENSE.txt) (LGPLv3).
+This allows developers to use the client without having to release their code under the LGPLv3 assuming, they only use the client as a library and do not modify it.
+Refer to the [LICENSE.txt](LICENSE.txt) for the specific terms and conditions of the license.

-of the client without the need for a server.
+The Convergence Client is also available under a Commercial License.
+If you are interested in a non-open source license please contact us at [Convergence Labs](https://convergencelabs.com).